Boris Kozinsky

 Biography

-Boris Kozinsky is the Thomas D. Cabot Associate Professor of Computational Materials Science at the Harvard School of Engineering and Applied Sciences and Principal Scientist at Bosch Research.
+Boris Kozinsky is Gordon McKay Professor of Materials Science and Mechanical Engineering at Harvard SEAS, Professor of Chemistry and Chemical Biology, and Principal Scientist at Bosch Research.
 He studied at MIT for his B.S. degrees in Physics, Mathematics, and Electrical Engineering and Computer Science, and received his PhD degree in Physics also from MIT.
-He then established and led the atomistic computational materials design team at Bosch Research in Cambridge MA.
+He then established and led the atomistic computational materials design team at Bosch Research.
 In 2018 he started the Materials Intelligence Research group at Harvard that works at the intersection of fundamental materials physics, computational chemistry, and data science.
 His group develops and combines atomistic and electronic structure computations with machine learning for understanding and predicting quantum-level microscopic effects, particularly ionic, electronic and thermal transport and transformations in materials for energy storage and conversion.
 His work on the development and application of computational methods led to computation-driven design of materials for thermoelectrics, batteries, catalysts, and functional polymers.
+He was recently elected Fellow of the American Physical Society received the McDonald Award for Excellence in Mentoring and Advising.
+A team of his PhD students became finalists for the Gordon Bell Prize, the most prestigious award in Computational Science.

 Faculty Profile